 Most people who abuse heroin will not experience heroin hallucinations, but they are a possible side effect of opioid use.
 These hallucinations can be auditory, visual, or even sometimes tactile.
-Whether or not someone experiences, heroin hallucinations seem to depend on a variety of factors that researchers are still studying.
-The exact frequency of this phenomena is unknown and likely underreported.
+Whether or not someone experiences, heroin hallucinations seems to depend on a variety of factors that researchers are still studying.
+The exact frequency of this phenomenon is unknown and likely underreported.

 Causes of Heroin-Induced Psychosis

 Everyone is different so the effects of drugs can vary drastically from person to person.
 Because heroin hallucinations do not occur that often, studies on the causes of heroin-induced psychosis are not conclusive.
 There could be several reasons that some people experience heroin hallucinations including drug interactions, brain changes, insomnia, and underlying mental health problems.

 Mixing drugs can be dangerous and lead to some serious adverse effects, especially when these drugs are being abused.
 Psychostimulants can also exacerbate opioid-induced hallucinations.

 Another probable cause of heroin hallucinations is a change in the brain, especially those concerning dopamine, a neurotransmitter associated with feelings of happiness and the brain’s reward system.
 Over time, heroin abuse can lead to the overactivation of dopamine pathways in the brain that are believed to be connected to hallucinations.1 During heroin detox, a person may experience heroin withdrawal psychosis and hallucinations.
 These withdrawal symptoms are likely a result of the brain readjusting to normal dopamine levels.